Ewande/kheppy/README.md

 # KhepPy

-KhepPy stands for **Khep**era **Py**thon and it is a Python interface with learning methods for Khepera simulation engine.
+KhepPy stands for **Khep**era **Py**thon and is Python API with evolutionary computation and reinforcement learning algorithms for Khepera simulation engine.
 More information about the engine itself can be found [here](https://github.com/Ewande/khepera).

 The idea behind KhepPy is to provide algorithms able to generate high-quality steering programs for Khepera robots.